SGDInstitute/apollo/content/collections/pages/sgdinstitute/transgender-justice.md

             marks:
               -
                 type: italic
             text: 'Closed captioning and ASL interpretation will be available.
+Registration and more details forthcoming.'
-More details forthcoming' -
+      -
         type: paragraph
       -